finderfail/AbstractScript/README.md

 [![Downloads](https://img.shields.io/npm/dm/abstractscript.svg)](https://www.npmjs.com/package/abstractscript)

-AbstractScript is a simple functional programming language interpreted in a JavaScript environment.
+AbstractScript is a simple functional programming language compiled in a JavaScript environment.
+(Interpreter is deprecated)

 Find others who are using AbstractScript at our community page(in development).